Roderick Dillon - Diamond Hill Chairman of the Board and Presidentident, CEO

 Diamond Hill Management Efficiency

 The company has return on total asset (ROA) of 0.0921 % which means that it generated a profit of $0.0921 on every $100 spent on assets.
 This is way below average.
 Similarly, it shows a return on stockholder's equity (ROE) of 0.2549 %, meaning that it created $0.2549 on every $100 dollars invested by stockholders.
 Diamond Hill's management efficiency ratios could be used to measure how well Diamond Hill manages its routine affairs as well as how well it operates its assets and liabilities.
+Return On Tangible Assets is expected to rise to -0.02 this year.
 The value of Return On Capital Employed is expected to slide to 0.19.
-The value of Return On Assets is estimated to slide to 0.11.
 At this time, Diamond Hill's Total Assets are quite stable compared to the past year.
-Non Current Assets Total is expected to rise to about 170 M this year, although the value of Other Current Assets are projected to rise to (63.3 M).
+Non Current Assets Total is expected to rise to about 170 M this year, although the value of Total Current Assets will most likely fall to about 66.7 M.

 The company currently holds 800 K in liabilities with Debt to Equity (D/E) ratio of 0.01, which may suggest the company is not taking enough advantage from borrowing.
 Diamond Hill Investment has a current ratio of 2.36, suggesting that it is liquid enough and is able to pay its financial obligations when due.
 Debt can assist Diamond Hill until it has trouble settling it off, either with new capital or with free cash flow.
 So, Diamond Hill's shareholders could walk away with nothing if the company can't fulfill its legal obligations to repay debt.
 However, a more frequent occurrence is when companies like Diamond Hill Investment sell additional shares at bargain prices, diluting existing shareholders.
 Debt, in this case, can be an excellent and much better tool for Diamond to invest in growth at high rates of return.
 When we think about Diamond Hill's use of debt, we should always consider it together with cash and equity.